 Adelaide Botanical Garden is tucked away on the wonderful North Terrace walking distance from CBD.
-Shady, free, uncluttered, peaceful and very restful.
+Shady, free, uncluttered, peaceful, and very restful.
 The perfect way to unwind and declutter the mind.
 You can also take a free tour which is informative and pleasant.
-They have taken great care to label seemingly all the plants which add to the educational vibe if you want to find out their names.
+They have taken great care to label seemingly all the plants which adds to the educational vibe if you want to find out their names.

 While exploring Adelaide, take the time to visit the garden as it’s a lovely way to enjoy a couple of hours of peace in the inner city.
-It is a must-visit with its signature arbour of Moreton Bay Fig Trees.
+It is a must-visit with its signature arbor of Moreton Bay Fig Trees.
 If you are a keen walker, then Adelaide botanical garden is the best place for you!

 Take the Glenelg Tram

 Adelaide Beaches offers some of the best sunset views as it faces the west coast of Australia!
 Glenelg beach is one of them.
 It is a very pleasant area where you can go for a good walk, take a dip, work on your tan or visit the small museum.
-The visitor centre below the museum has a map of the area which I recommend you pick up.
+The visitor center below the museum has a map of the area which I recommend you pick up.
 You can pay for your ticket on board the tram using coins or credit cards.
-The tram stop is at the Rundle Mall and returns trip pp is under $10AUD.
-It drops you right near Glenelg pier, Adelaide tourist information centre and eateries.
+The tram stop is at the Rundle Mall and the returns trip pp are under $10AUD.
+It drops you right near Glenelg pier, Adelaide tourist information center, and eateries.
 A few stops also have ticket machines that take notes.